The Guy for This: Plot

 Nacho Varga takes Jimmy McGill to Lalo Salamanca, who knows of Jimmy's reputation from his cousin, Tuco Salamanca.
 Lalo wants Jimmy to feed Domingo Molina a specific story to follow while serving as his lawyer.
 Jimmy quotes Lalo an exorbitant fee and is surprised when Lalo readily pays cash in advance.

 Mike Ehrmantraut gets drunk at the bar he once visited with Werner Ziegler.
 On his way home, a gang of thugs attempt to rob him but he breaks the leader's arm and calmly walks off.
 Nacho's father Manuel Varga reveals that someone has offered to buy his upholstery shop for more than it is worth.
 Manuel accuses Nacho of arranging the deal, refuses to accept, and says he will not flee.
 He tells Nacho that if Nacho is in trouble, then Nacho should decide for himself whether to run or turn himself in to the police.

 Jimmy meets with Domingo in jail and explains Lalo's plan.
 When Drug Enforcement Administration (DEA) agents Hank Schrader and Steven Gomez arrive, Jimmy steps in as Domingo's lawyer "Saul Goodman" and arranges for Domingo to be released as an informant in exchange for providing the DEA with details of Gus Fring's dead drops.
 Jimmy reports to Lalo, who is pleased, while Nacho warns Jimmy that once he begins working for drug dealers there is no turning back.
 Nacho reports Domingo's release to Gus and explains Lalo's plan for the dead drops.
 Gus decides to maintain the drops, because doing otherwise would reveal to Lalo that someone is providing inside information about the Salamancas.

 Kim Wexler has a full day of pro bono cases, but Rich Schweikart demands she take care of pressing Mesa Verde business.
 A Tucumcari homeowner, Everett Acker, is refusing to leave property leased from the bank so that the bank can construct a new call center.
 Acker refuses a compromise and Kim angrily tells him he has no choice.
 Paige Novick is happy with Kim's tough approach, but Kim is troubled.
 On her way home, she turns around and returns to Tucumcari.
-She approaches Acker sympathetically, tries to convince him to move, and offers to help him herself.
-Acker rejects her offer and tells her she will say whatever is necessary to get what she wants.
+She approaches Acker sympathetically, tries to convince him to move, and offers to help.
+Acker rejects her attempts and tells her she will say whatever is necessary to get what she wants.
 Kim vents her frustrations by throwing beer bottles from her balcony with Jimmy.